maintainable/framework/doc/mvc/models.rst

 - ``/app/db/migrate/001_create_users.php``
 - ``/app/test/fixtures/users.yml``

-We will talk more about the testing files in the chapter describing the
+We will talk more about the testing files in the :ref:`unittests` chapter.
-<a href="6_unit_test.php">Test</a> TODO package.

 Tables and Classes
 ==================